 Near the bottom of this page we have a real good Youtube Video made by Acservicetech that shows how to troubleshoot an air conditioner if the air conditioner outside unit is not turning on.
 Many thanks to the AC Service Tech Channel!

 Problem: This problem is probably the second most common problem that I see every summer in our HVAC business.
 The problem most of the time is a bad run capacitor.
 The Air conditioner outdoor unit will not come on.
 Either the outdoor fan does not run, the compressor does not run, or both the fan and the compressor do not run.
+Sometimes it can be a contactor problem.
+If you see that the contacts on the contactor or burnt or not engaged (energized) then you might either have a contactor problem or a low voltage problem (not getting 24 volts AC to the contactor).
+We sell contactors on the following page: Please click here if you would like to see the contactors we sell.

 1. I would first recommend turning your thermostat to Off and then reset your air conditioner’s circuit breaker.
 Most of the time home air conditioners run on a 30 or 40 amp double pole breaker.
 Always were shoes and do not touch any metal part of the breaker box when resetting a circuit breaker.
 Reset the circuit breaker with two fingers on the breaker handle only.
 Below grayfurnaceman made a video on how to check to see if there is power coming from the disconnect box to your air conditioner’s contactor.
 I have seen people have one hand leaning on the breaker box and the other hand resetting the breaker!Do not do this because you are grounding yourself through the breaker box and if there is a problem with the breaker or box then you could get shocked!
 Even if the breaker looks like it is OK still flip the breaker all the way off and back on again.
 I have had many customers over the years that say their circuit breaker is ON and OK, but when I drive to their home and reset the breaker the air conditioner starts!
 I hate to charge them a service call when all I had to do is reset a breaker!